krysopath/vtoh/README.md

 # outlook

-- crypto layer with gpg for `~/.vault-tokens` file
+- crypto backend with gpg for `~/.vault-tokens` file